rubocode/cdi/fundamentals/systems/index.md

 We also restrict ourselves to the _Von Neumann Architecture_.
-While this exploration may become useful for the folks in _Qunatum Computing_, we don't bother with that.
+While this exploration may become useful for the folks in _Quantum Computing_, we don't bother with that.
 We would be overextending ourselves.

 This is an exercise in reflection, consolidation, crystallization in